cloud-gov/cg-site/_kbarticles/2024-12-10-using-opensearch-dashboards.md

 The log type is stored on logs in the `@source.type` field.
 So to query for application logs, you could use a filter of `@source.type: "APP"`.

-Cloud Foundry logs are often translated into field names in OpenSearch Dashboards using the log type as a prefix.
-For example, APP logs in Dashboards include fields like `app.name` for the application name.

 ## Querying Logs

 Cloud Foundry logs have a few useful fields which will be helpful for querying logs.